Sherab-Z/game_rock-paper-scissors/pseudo.md

       - F: randomChoice(): Computer makes a random choice of 'rock', 'paper' or 'scissors', which is stored in the variable computerSelection
       - Returns the array [playerSelection, computerSelection]

+## TODO:
+- Make gameSettingsObj to hold all settings (e.g. userScoreForGameEnd, etc) - to encapsulate those variables
+- Remove p elements from text-display-boxes and reassign classes in script.js - bc. textNode will be created & appended by JS anyway